60 seconds, end to end.

 The override flips.
 A new audit row appends.
 Cross-tenant blast radius is zero by construction — because there is no shared rule to edit.

-Every flag, every rule, every audit row is tenant-scoped at the storage layer.
-Bypass is impossible — not because we ask the SDK nicely, but because the row can't be written without one.
+Every flag, every rule, every audit row carries a productId and (for multi-tenant Products) a tenantId at the storage layer.
+Bypass is impossible — not because we ask the SDK nicely, but because the row can't be written without both.

 MVP runs on Firebase: Firestore as data plane and change log via onSnapshot, Cloud Functions enforcing approvals and audit writes.
 A custom data plane is a post-PMF decision.